pancak3/Hashtag-Extractor/README.md

   make && mpirun -np 4 --bind-to none ./tp <tweets.json> lang.csv
 ```

 _NOTE: In `<tweets.json>`, each line should be a tweet following the format specified in [Twitter Docs](https://developer.twitter.com/en/docs/tweets/data-dictionary/overview/intro-to-tweet-json).
-The first and last lines should not be tweets._
+The first and last lines should not be tweets.
+(The file comes from CouchDB using CURL command)_

 ## Files
 ```